WarBuggy/in254/design.md

 * Primary Focus: Resource Generation
   * Duration is short (3–5 seconds) before transitioning automatically to the next phase.
   * Inmates perform their assigned tasks, and systems report resource production outcomes.
-  * A brief visual summary appears, showing minerals mined and credits earned during the work period.
+  * A brief visual summary appears, showing minerals mined and credits earned during the work phase.

 ## Pre-Meal Phase

 * Player Control: Yes
 * Primary Focus: Life Support Management
   * The player regains control of in254.
-  * Tasks include inspecting oxygen and meal distribution systems and making ration adjustments if needed.
+  * Actions may include checking inmate status and ration PCHO.
-  * This phase is strategic, balancing resource conservation against inmate well-being.
   * Once decisions are made, the player initiates the next phase.
 * Inmate activities:
   * A few inmates are still at their workstations.